USDA-ARS-NWRC/basin_setup/README.rst

 **Switching Array Origin**

 Occasionally an image will have the correct coordinates and orientation but its array will have a different origin than expected.
 This can happen when alternating between raster images and other data sets.
 For example, using the commands above will produce successful topo.nc for SMRF and will display correctly when using something like ncview (which considers the x and y data inputted).
-However if you were to simply plot with imshow from matplotlib that data you will find is upside down.
+However if you were to simply plot with imshow from matplotlib that data you will find is upside down, so the default behavior flips the image.
 This is because of a difference in array origins.
-To flip this use the flip flag which flips the y axis data and the images over the x-axis resulting images correctly oriented in ncview and imshow.
+To  not flip this use the ```noflip``` flag which flips the y axis data and the images over the x-axis resulting images correctly oriented in ncview and imshow.

 .. code-block:: bash

-	$  basin_setup -f rme_basin_outline.shp -dm ~/Downloads/ASTGTM2_N43W117/ASTGTM2_N43W117_dem.tif --flip
+	$  basin_setup -f rme_basin_outline.shp -dm ~/Downloads/ASTGTM2_N43W117/ASTGTM2_N43W117_dem.tif --noflip

 Point Models